vuongDang/learnings/ai_safety/src/ml/papers/deliberative_alignment.md

 After SFT a second of stage of RL is done

 1. For safety-relevant prompts they use the judge LLM with safety specs to provide reward signals towards compliant outputs
-2. During RL, CoT is not exposed to the judge and judge LLM only incentizes safe outputs to avoid encouraging superficial/deceptive reasoning
+2. During RL, CoT is not exposed to the judge LLM and  only incentivizes safe outputs to avoid encouraging superficial/deceptive reasoning
 3. the trained model is trained to act safely via internalized reasoning without needing to provide it a spec

 ### Comparisons with other alignment methods